StreetCodeAcademy/programming-fundamentals/python-curriculum/processing_lesson_1/README.md

     	print(i)

-When you should see the numbers 0-9 in increasing order print out on the bottom of your screen like this:
+Then you should see the numbers 0-9 in increasing order print out on the bottom of your screen like this:

 ![](console.png)